rhysmeister/mmo/README.md

       --interval INTERVAL, -i INTERVAL
                             Number of seconds between each repeat
       --connection CONNECTION, -c CONNECTION
-                            Name of MongoDB connection to use as set in config.cnf --debug, -d           Output debug information
+                            Name of MongoDB connection to use as set in $HOME/.mmo/config.cnf --debug, -d           Output debug information
       --validate_indexes VALIDATE_INDEXES
                             Collection to validate indexes across all shard